-Strategic planning is the starting point for projects and often the primary reason for a project's success or failure.
-Project leaders and project orientated organisations need to understand strategic planning to understand their position and environment, and make rational decisions when selecting and defining their projects and programs.
+Strategic planning is the starting point for projects and often the primary reason for a project’s success or failure.
+Project leaders and project-orientated organisations need to understand strategic planning to understand their position and environment, and make rational decisions when selecting and defining their projects and programmes.

-The authors provide the reader with a straightforward, comprehensive understanding of the basics of project management, including the present status of the discipline and its history and theoretical foundations.
-With emphasis on the project lifecycle, it is designed to support the IPMA D, C or B level qualifications, and IPMA Competence Baseline 4.0, providing you with all the information needed to pursue certification.
+The authors provide the reader with a straightforward, comprehensive understanding of the basics of project management, including the present status of the discipline, its history, and theoretical foundations.
+With emphasis on the project life cycle, it is designed to support the IPMA D, C, or B level qualifications, and IPMA Competence Baseline 4.0, providing you with all the information needed to pursue certification.